Skip to main content

 Neuromodulation

-The alteration of nerve activity through targeted delivery of a stimulus (electrical, magnetic, or chemical) to specific neurological sites.
+The alteration of nerve activity through targeted delivery of a stimulus.
 TMS is a form of non-invasive neuromodulation.

 Neuronavigation

-A technology that uses brain imaging (MRI/CT) to guide precise TMS coil placement over the target brain region.
-Improves targeting accuracy compared to the standard 5cm rule.
+Technology that uses brain imaging (MRI/CT) to guide precise TMS coil placement over the target brain region.
+See neuronavigation protocols.

 Neuroplasticity

 The brain's ability to form new neural connections and reorganize existing ones.
-TMS is believed to work by promoting neuroplasticity in underactive brain circuits associated with depression.
+TMS is believed to work by promoting neuroplasticity.

 NeuroStar

-A TMS system manufactured by Neuronetics, one of the first FDA-cleared TMS devices for depression (2008).
-Uses a figure-8 coil and offers the NeuroStar Advanced Therapy system with proprietary treatment protocols.
+A TMS system manufactured by Neuronetics, one of the first FDA-cleared TMS devices for depression.
+Learn about NeuroStar.

 NICE Approval